gorums/MultiTenantNet/README.md

 ## Introduction

-This is a multi-tenant application, one application (**SaaS**) with multiples database, each tenant has his own database with the same schema, the use of single-tenant databases gives strong tenant isolation.
+This is a multi-tenant application, one application (**SaaS**) with multiple databases, each tenant has his own database with the same schema, the use of single-tenant databases gives strong tenant isolation.

-If you need different schema in each single-tenant database this project is easy to change to allow that using multiples DbContext pattern.
+If you need differen schemas in each single-tenant database this project is easy to change using *multiples DbContext pattern* but you need to do that changes.

-This project use **.Net Framework 6.2**, **Entity Framework 6.2**, **SimpleInjector** as DI with the idea to be hosted on Azure using **Azure SQL Elastic Database**.
+The framework and libraries behind are **ASP .Net MVC 5** with **.Net Framework 6.2**, **Entity Framework 6.2** and **SimpleInjector** with the idea to be hosted on Azure using **Azure SQL Elastic Database** and **Shard Map Management**.
+If you want to use **.Net Core** instead **.Net Framework** is not hard to do the migration I think.

 ### Database per tenant SaaS pattern

 This pattern is effective for service providers that are concerned with tenant isolation and want to run a centralized service (SaaS) that allows cost-efficient use of shared resources.
-A database is created for each tenant automatic using a template database that you need to setup on your AppSetting.
-If you need to handle differet schemas you can do it using multiples DbContext pattern.
-Also they are hosted in Azure Elastic Pools to provide cost-efficient and easy performance management.
+A database is created for each tenant automatic using a template database that you need to setup on your *AppSetting*.
+If you need to handle differet schemas you can do it using *multiples DbContext pattern*.
+Also they are hosted in **Azure Elastic Pools** to provide cost-efficient and easy performance management.
 A catalog database holds the mapping between tenants and their databases.
-This mapping is managed using the **shard map management** features of the Elastic Database Client Library, which also provides efficient connection management to the application.
+This mapping is managed using the **shard map management** features of the **Elastic Database Client Library**, which also provides efficient connection management to the application.

 ![Database per Tenant](./AppVersions.PNG)

 ## Get started

-The first that you need to do is create an account on [Azure](https://azure.microsoft.com/en-us/), add a subscription and add all the resources that you need to run this mult-tenant app and finaly setup your Web.config for you development enviroment.
+The first that you need to do is create an account on [Azure](https://azure.microsoft.com/en-us/), add a subscription and all the resources that you need to run this mult-tenant application and finaly setup your Web.config for you development enviroment.

 ```
 <!-- Database Server name where we have the template database, the catalog database and the Tenants databases Ex. myserversql, taken from myserversql.database.windows.net -->